Start9Labs/documentation/site/source/user-manual/alt-marketplaces.rst

 Alt Marketplaces
 ================

 It is critical to Start9's mission that Start9 is **not** a central point of failure.
-The Marketplace is a critical piece of infrastructure and therefore embassyOS supports accessing alternative marketplaces.
+The Marketplace is a critical piece of infrastructure and therefore StartOS supports accessing alternative marketplaces.

 .. caution:: Start9 is not responsible for issues encountered when downloading services from alternative marketplaces, and cannot provide support for services that are not from our official marketplace.
 Here be dragons!!

-.. note:: Currently this change will only permit the downloading of *services* from alternative marketplaces. embassyOS itself may only be obtained from Start9.
+.. note:: Currently this change will only permit the downloading of *services* from alternative marketplaces.
+StartOS itself may only be obtained from Start9.

 #.
 Go to *Marketplace > Change*.